Turntable Setup Part 2: What To Do For EXCELLENT SOUND

 This next entry in my Turntable Setup Guide is for those of you who read Part 1, have successfully installed your cartridge and have been playing records and reaping the benefits of your handwork.
 If you have not yet read Part 1 of this guide, I’d recommend starting there before continuing with Part 2 below.

 There is a chance that you’ve got your turntable set just right already.
 In my experience, it is a very remote chance.
-Almost certainly, it can be improved.
+Almost certainly, it can be improved upon.
 So if you want to try to make your turntable and the records you’re playing on it sound even better than they do now, here are some things you can do to make that happen.

 Set the Azimuth

 Azimuth adjustment can be approached on two levels – a macro and a micro.
 On the macro level, azimuth adjustment is setting the angle of the the cartridge body exactly parallel to the record surface when your stylus is sitting in the record groove.
-On the micro level, by far the more important of the two, azimuth is the angle of the stylus itself to the groove.

-For now, even though the micro level of azimuth adjustment is really the one that counts, adjusting it on the macro level can still yield excellent results.
+I will give a detailed approach to adjusting azimuth by ear in the upcoming Turntable Setup Guide Part 3.
+For now, even though the micro level of azimuth adjustment is really the one that counts, depending on your cartridge, adjusting it by eye on the macro level can still yield excellent results.

-Begin by looking at the headshell carefully while the stylus is sitting on a record.
+Look at the headshell carefully while the stylus is sitting on a record.
 If you bought the Azimuth / VTA block I recommended in Turntable Setup Guide Part 1, place it in front of the cartridge / headshell on the record surface (be sure to use a record you don’t care about for this).

 “One may cut two fine strips of business card, about a quarter the width of the cartridge, and place them on top of one another, and then on top of the cartridge, running FRONT TO BACK to create a pivot or fulcrum.
 Then, by alternately slightly tightening and loosening each of the mounting screws a tiny bit each, one may “tilt” or rock the cartridge as viewed from the front to achieve a slight azimuth adjustment, which should be all that is required, to achieve top performance.
 When the proper point is found, tighten both screws by the same amount to “lock” the setting in place.”